Rebuilding ROME : Resolving Model Collapse during Sequential Model Editing

 \subsection{Sequential Editing with r-ROME}

-A large part of the reason why disabling edits went unnoticed initially was because large scale edits were not performed on the same model and the model was not evaluated on downstream tasks.
-Recent works discovered disabling edits as a result performing sequential edits.
-Thus a final litmus test of r-ROME is to perform sequential editing.
-The results for sequential editing can be seen in Figures \ref{fig:sequential-rome-original-gptj} and \ref{fig:sequential-r-rome-fixed-gptj}.

-Figure \ref{fig:sequential-rome-original-gptj} shows a typical case of sequential editing using the original ROME code-base for GPT-J, where the presence of a disabling edit leads to large $|\Delta|$ and leads to model collapse, as can be seen by an immediate loss of downstream performance in Figure \ref{fig:gptj-original-downstream}.
+The final litmus test of r-ROME is to study its performance during large scale sequential editing.
+Figure \ref{fig:sequential-rome-original-gptj} shows a typical case of sequential editing using the original ROME code-base for GPT-J, where the presence of a disabling edit leads to large $|\Delta|$ and model collapse, as can be seen by an immediate loss of downstream performance in Figure \ref{fig:gptj-original-downstream}.
 With r-ROME (Figure \ref{fig:sequential-r-rome-fixed-gptj}), we see that $|\Delta|$ is orders of magnitude smaller and increases smoothly, which allows the model to maintain its general abilities and avoids model collapse.
 This enables large scale sequential model editing without loss of performance.
+The final model editing metrics after 5000 sequential edits for GPT-J are shown in Figure \ref{table:comparison-sequential}, with r-ROME significantly outperforming the original implementation of ROME.
 Additional sequential editing results using p-ROME and GPT-XL can be found in section \ref{sec:sequential-gpt2xl}.